xsdk-project/xsdk-examples/README.md

 The examples can be installed along with the xSDK utilizing the spack package.
 ```
-spack install xsdk
 spack install xsdk-examples
 ```

-Further details on how to run each example can be found in each exampl folder's README.md file.
+Further details on how to run each example code can be found in each example folder's README.md file.